KC-Nick/text-editor/README.md

 The starter code was provided by the Ohio State University Full-Stack Web Development Bootcamp, found here; [LINK](https://github.com/coding-boot-camp/cautious-meme).

+## Description

+This is a project that uses Webpack, among other technologies, to create a website to write text and edit it.
+With it saving when you click off the page, it then can be checked and used offline.
+This allows users to keep access to a web page even if, say, their internet shuts off or if they're traveling.
+In offline, it will work the same as online ie. saving when the screen isn't active and the user can edit their notes.

 ## Preview

 ![A preview of the page](./readmeassets/preview.png)